pan324/anno1800_seedfinder/README.md

     3) Create a list of compatible islands.
 To be compatible, the island id must be compatible with the slot id (island.id & slot.id) and the island region must be compatible with the region of the world and the island difficulty must be compatible with the user setting and the island gamemode must be compatible with the user setting.
 (All checks except id can be pushed far out of the loop but that is not how the game does it.)
     4) Randomly select one island for this slot (std::uniform_int_distribution).
 Randomly select a rotation (values from 0 to 3, 90 degrees each, std::uniform_int_distribution).
 Remove the island and its nonriver/river variant from available islands for this world.

-This is where the C code stops.
-Afterwards:

 10) Shuffle all pirates (do nothing) and all pirate slots (id==4) and place the pirate on the first slot.
 Draw rotation.
 11) Append the unused pirate slots at the end of the NPC slots (id==3).
 12) Shuffle all NPCs, but then sort so that Archibald Blake comes first.
 Cape has the same NPCs as the old world except Archibald Blake.
 13) Shuffle all slots and place the NPCs on the first few slots.
-Draw rotation.
+Draw rotations.
-14) Shuffle the all unused slots so far and treat them like normal slots (id=0).
+14) Shuffle the all unused slots so far, sort them so that id==3 comes first, and treat them like normal slots (id=0).
 Then do step 9) with them.

 The cape world also shuffles the old world NPCs (but without Archibald Blake) but there are no NPC slots at all, so island placement is not affected.
 I think fertilities and mine slots in cape will be different depending on whether you have selected both old world NPCs or not.
 (The shuffle does not draw random numbers if there are fewer than 2 items to shuffle, so 0 NPCs and 1 NPC both do not advance the RNG.)